-Basically, our bodies are like musical instruments with strings.
-We can adjust the pitch, the rhythm or even add our own special tone to make it sound better.
+Our bodies are like musical instruments with strings.
+We can adjust the pitch, and the rhythm or even add our special tone to make it sound better.

 The human body is no different.
 When we are physically active, our bodies release endorphins that help us feel happier and more relaxed.